-The proposed short-term vacation rental is a permitted use per Policy 32 and will not create erosion or sedimentation problems.
+The proposed use is a permitted use allowed within single-family residences and compliant with Policy 32 and will not create erosion or sedimentation problems.

 Policy 33 - All land uses and densities shall be designed so as not to destroy timber productivity on large parcels of high suitability woodland soils.
 (Class I and II.)